thetayloredman/ProtoBot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Found a bug?
 Report it here!
-title: '[BUG] Describe the bug...'
+title: 'bug: Describe the bug...'
 labels: 'bug'
 assignees: ''
 ---